bfrangi/resonant-tunnelling/README.md

-# Resonant Tunnelling Simulator
+# Study of the Transmission Coefficient of a General Double Barrier

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14575814.svg)](https://doi.org/10.5281/zenodo.14575814)

-Code for *Numerical Simulation of Resonant Tunnelling* developed for an *Advanced Quantum Mechanics* course of the UC3M *Engineering Physics* degree.
+Code for *Study of the Transmission Coefficient of a General Double Barrier* developed for an *Advanced Quantum Mechanics* course of the UC3M *Engineering Physics* degree.

 ## Contents